Cubelaster/ReFilter/README.md

     }
 ```

-Immediately Id is a problem.
-It will never be null.
-Any time you instantiate a `School` object, Id will be 0 or any other value, meaning that it can't really be skipped when filtering.
+When generating filters property by property, we need to know which property to filter by.
+When sending an object that has some properties set, we know to use those properties as filters.
+But in the case of sending a default School object, the Id would always have a value, even if default one.
+A default value is a valid value so we can't ignore it and it can never be null and therefore it can't be skipped when filtering.
 That's why the FilterRequest version has every property as nullable.
-As such, any value it gets is used for filtering and there can be no doubt.
+As such, any value it gets is used for filtering and there can be no doubt about intentions.
 This is not a rule, but it's the most common case.
 If you need a property to always be defined you are free to set it up that way.
-If you don't need a nullable object for a filter, you don't need to set it up explicitly inside `ReFilterConfigBuilder`, meaning your `GetMatchingType` would fallback to default case.
+If you don't need a nullable object for a filter, you don't need to set it up explicitly inside `ReFilterConfigBuilder`, meaning your `GetMatchingType` would fallback to default type, in this case School.
+Additionally, since V.2.0.0 the `Where` in `BasePagedRequest` is no longer necessary and `PropertyFilterConfigs` can be used instead to same effect.

 ### Sorting